nnym/gronk/README.md

 - reduces source tree depth by moving source roots to the project's directory;
 - simplifies adding Maven repositories;
 - sets `+` as the preferred version for dependencies that do not have a required version specified;
+- applies `JavaPluginExtension#withSourcesJar` when the Java plugin is present;
 - adds a default Maven publication to an empty publication container from the Java software component; and
 - configures all Maven publications to contain the versions of dependencies that were resolved during the build instead of the declared versions in order to allow myself to use dynamic versions